MilesMoosavi/pictionary-bot/README.md

 # Pictionary Bot

 ## Description
-Pictionary Bot is a project aimed at developing an OCR and word lookup tool to assist with guessing words from images and obfuscated prompts.
+Pictionary Bot is a project aimed at developing an Optical Character Recognition (OCR) and word lookup tool to assist with guessing words from images and obfuscated prompts.
 This project is a work in progress, with separate functionalities for OCR and word lookup currently in place.

 ## Usage for OCR Testing